PatrickTCB/plex-playlist-builder/README.md

 `python3 main.py -trim`

 I run this script via a cron job on my Plex server.
 But it can be run anywhere that can access your Plex server.

+If you're using a voice assistant (like Siri) which can run commands like this, you can optimize the output to be spoken using the flag `-spokenOutput`.

+`python3 main.py -spokenOutput`